yurijmi/better_offsite_payments/README.md

 Offsite Payments has been in production use (originally as part of the [ActiveMerchant](https://github.com/activemerchant/active_merchant) project) since June 2006.
 It is maintained by the [Shopify](http://www.shopify.com) team, with much help from an ever-growing set of contributors.

-The addition of your gateway to offsite_payments does not guarantee placement within Shopify.
-In order to have your gateway considered, please send an email to payment-integrations@shopify.com with **Offsite Payments Integration** in the subject.
-Be sure to include:

-1. Name, URL & description of the payment provider you wish to integrate
-2. Markets served by this integration
-3. List of major supported payment methods
-4. Your most recent Certificate of PCI Compliance
-5. Reason that the [Universal API](https://github.com/activemerchant/offsite_payments/blob/master/lib/offsite_payments/integrations/universal.rb)* cannot be used for your integration.

 *The Universal API defines a standard set of requests and callbacks that can be used to integrate with Shopify.
 A sample app and documentation are hosted [here](https://github.com/Shopify/offsite-gateway-sim).
 The Universal API should be used for all integrations in which placement within Shopify is the desired outcome.

 ## Installation